MicrosoftDocs/office-developer-client-docs/docs/access/timefromparts-functionaccess-custom-web-app.md

 Returns a time value based on specified parts.

 > [!NOTE]
-> The cloud storage feature described in this article is no longer supported in Office 2013 and Office 2016 and may result in the following error: >  *Sorry, we're having server problems, so we can't add \<service\> right now.
-Please try again later.* > For cloud storage for Office Online, Office for iOS, and Office for Android, you can look into our [Office Cloud Storage Partner Program](https://dev.office.com/programs/officecloudstorage).
+> The cloud storage feature described in this article is no longer supported in Office 2013 and Office 2016 and may result in the following error:
+> *Sorry, we're having server problems, so we can't add \<service\> right now.
+Please try again later.*
+> For cloud storage for Office Online, Office for iOS, and Office for Android, look into our [Office Cloud Storage Partner Program](https://dev.office.com/programs/officecloudstorage).

 ## Syntax

 **TimeFromParts** (*Hour*, *Minute*, *Second*)

 The **TimeFromParts** function contains the following arguments.

 |**Argument name**|**Description**|
 |:-----|:-----|
 | *Hour*  <br/> |Integer expression specifying hours.  <br/> |
 | *Minute*  <br/> |Integer expression specifying minutes.  <br/> |
 | *Second*  <br/> |Integer expression specifying seconds.  <br/> |

 ## See also

  **TimeFromParts** returns a fully initialized time value.
 If the arguments are invalid, then an error is raised.
 If any of the parameters are null, null is returned.